willyg302/Twitterator/README.md

 ## Build Notes

-Twitterator is built with Java 7.0 in NetBeans, but should also be compatible with Java 6.0.
+Twitterator is built with Java 7.0 in NetBeans, and is NOT compatible with Java 6.0.
 All dependencies are available in the [LIBS](https://github.com/willyg302/twitterator/tree/master/LIBS) folder.

 ## Credits